RodoJML/BIS10_RecipesWebApp_FinalProject/README.md

     Now to start or step the service you can use: sudo systemctl enable tomcat.service
         sudo systemctl start tomcat.service

-### Step 7 - Final Tomcat Step
-In your project code under "dist" folder you'll find a ".war" file. <br/>
-Move your project .war file to "/opt/tomcat/webapps" folder

-📂 Use this command to transfer .war file from Local computer to Remote Linux

-            scp -i /Users/rodo/Documents/Developer/Linux/LinuxOne/rmeneses1.pem /Users/rodo/Documents/Developer/Java/Projects/BIS10_FinalProject/dist/BIS10_FinalProject.war linux1@123.123.123.123:~/

-⚠️ Tomcat will automcatically detect the file and create a new folder for the environment

 # Going back to our server config...